reefactor/brainfood_reference/README.md

 > [Deliberate practice](https://en.wikipedia.org/wiki/Practice_%28learning_method%29#Deliberate_practice) makes perfect

+> Your beliefs become your thoughts, Your thoughts become your words, Your words become your actions, Your actions become your habits, Your habits become your values, Your values become your destiny
+> — Mahatma Gandhi

 > Our character, basically, is a composite of our habits.
 “Sow a thought, reap an action; sow an action, reap a habit; sow a habit, reap a character; sow a character, reap a destiny,” the maxim goes
 > ― Stephen R. Covey, The 7 Habits of Highly Effective People